-There are 5 major types of JRA:
+There are five major types:

-- Pauciarticular JRA—4 or less joints are affected in the first 6 months of illness
+- Pauciarticular—four or less joints are affected

-- Polyarticular JRA—5 or more joints are affected in the first 6 months of illness
+- Polyarticular—five or more joints are affected

 |Copyright © Nucleus Medical Media, Inc.|

 JIA is caused by a problem with the immune system.
 The normal job of the immune system is to find and destroy items that should not be in the body, like viruses.
 With JIA, the immune system attacks and damages healthy tissue in the joint.
 It is not known why this happens.
 Genetics and the environment may play a role.